 pip install -r requirements.txt

-To use the Facebook Ads MCP Server with compatible clients like Cursor or Claude Desktop, add the following configuration:
+To integrate this server with an MCP-compatible client (like Cursor or Claude Desktop), add the following configuration:

 {